Official: Residents are missing out on equity profits by selling their homes at low prices - Local News 8

 Click here for updates on this story

-ATLANTA (WLOS ) — Atlanta City Council members will discuss curbing predatory real estate sells tactics during its Monday council meeting.
+ATLANTA (WGCL) — Atlanta City Council members will discuss curbing predatory real estate sells tactics during its Monday council meeting.

 The legislation will “prohibit commercial harassment by investors seeking to intimidate and pressure Atlanta homeowners into selling their properties for prices far below the estimated market value.”